leanTrin/ChatBot/README.md

 	- classifying text into defined categories

 # TODO
+- [ ] remove punctuations and stop words
 - [x] can run
 - [x] getting a response from the Bot
 - [x] getting a random response from the bot